Rehab-Robotics-Lab/FloSystem/README.md

    `<this repo>/teensy.ino`, if necessary change the board in the arduino IDE to be a teensy 3.2, and upload the code.
+4a.
+Turn the repo into a catkin ws.
+Instructions here: http://wiki.ros.org/catkin/Tutorials/create_a_workspace
 5. Navigate to `<this repo>/teensy/src/serial_coms/computer/python/serial-coms/`
    and run `python setup.py install --user`
 6. Setup [UDEV Rules to make the face always have the same name](https://unix.stackexchange.com/a/183492):